1.1 Your contract is between:

-- you, the person or persons (individually and together) responsible for the Energy we supply to the Property; and
+- you, the person or (people) responsible for the energy we supply to the property

 - us, E.ON Energy Solutions Limited.